lecroy/portfolio2018/bubbles.md

     The challenge
   </h3>
   <p class="page-body-copy">
     Bubbles had a core group of about 20,000 monthly active users.
 They were big fans.
-They loved the app for it's lightweight onboarding, ease-of-use, and most of all the fact that it was entirely free.
+They loved the app for its lightweight onboarding, ease-of-use, and most of all the fact that it was entirely free.

     Bubbles was well-liked and useful, but not yet transformative.
 Users could record their screen, add their camera feed, and share links.
 While functional, it wasn't living up to our long-term vision of an async communication platform for remote teams.
-My task was to begin addressing the deeper challenges of collaborating with people who may be going to sleep when you were waking up, and vice-versa.
+My task was to address the deeper challenges of collaborating across time zones, when your teammates are going to sleep as you're starting your day.
   </p>
   <p class="page-body-copy">
     We also faced the challenge all venture-backed startups do: Find a path to monetization.
 Quickly.
 Bubbles was on the clock, and the clock was ticking.